‘Days Of Our Lives’ Weekly Preview Spoilers: A Party Goes Terribly Wrong

 — Days of our Lives (@nbcdays) August 13, 2019

-All the while, Sonny Kiriakis (Freddie Smith) looks panicked about a situation as he yells out “She’s got a gun,” likely referring to Kristen.
-“Oh my god,” Brady says in shock and Sarah looks horrified.
+All the while, Sonny Kiriakis (Freddie Smith) looks panicked about a situation as he yells out, “She’s got a gun,” likely referring to Kristen.

 Perhaps Kristen will pull the trigger on that gun and shoot someone at the party after she’s outed for her crazy costume.
 Of course, this will spark tons of questions about where Nicole Walker really is, and if her daughter, Holly Jonas, is actually still alive.